 3) Unreliable software.

-1) Difficulty in presenting proof.
-No more proof.
+1) Difficulty in presenting the proof.
+More proof.

-2) Deadlines considered too short.
-Poor organization of exchanges with the seller.
+2) Deadlines deemed too short.
+Poor organization of exchanges at the seller.

 3) Request for warranty extension.